Going to Siggraph this year?

 Last night Siggraph hosted another local chapter event entitled, “Teasing the Senses,” featuring Sharon Calahan, the Director of Photography on Ratatouille at Pixar.
 This was perfect timing.
 I had only just read The Art of Ratatouille, and Sharon’s work was fresh in my mind for this presentation.
 It’s was also just days before Wall E will be released, and I’m sure I’ll be buzzing after I see that.
 I can’t wait!

 Sharon, despite her admitted nervousness, did a fantastic presentation.
 She showed us her process, and the way she tackles every new project, trying to make it different every time.
-A painter at heart, she’s on a four month leave of absense from Pixar in which she just paints every day.
-This reminds me of the Lou Ramano episode of Toon In, in which he talks about taking regular leaves of absense to explore his artistic education more.
+A painter at heart, she’s on a four month leave of absence from Pixar in which she just paints every day.
+This reminds me of the Lou Ramano episode of Toon In, in which he talks about taking regular leaves of absence to explore his artistic education more.
 Pixar sounds like such a wonderful place to work.
 The more I hear, the better it sounds.

 Sharon went through her research process, showing us pictures from her trip to Paris with Production Designer, Harley Jessup, who’s work is also heavily featured in the aforementioned Art of book.
 The two walked everywhere to get a feel of the city for the movie, and brought back a lot of really nice photos.